cointrek/rippled-installer/README.md

 sudo ./rippled-installer

 # Warnings
-I have not tested this outside of Ubunut currently.
+I have not tested this outside of Ubuntu currently.
 If you try this out, please make an issue and we can improve it.